 Here I will be answering some other common questions regarding baking and cooking.

 Excessive amounts of fat, sodium and sugar in cooking, as well as overly high temperatures are what constitutes an unhealthy diet.

 While many would argue that baking is healthier as it requires little to no added fat, this is clearly not the case when we are talking about desserts such as cupcakes, brownies, cookies and etc where sugar and butter are often added in generous amounts.

 Should I be a cook or a baker?

 If you like precision and like to be given exact directions to produce a consistent result, baking would appeal to you.
 If you are someone who values having a lot of creative liberty in the kitchen and enjoys developing your own dishes, cooking is the way to go for you.

-That said, if you are like me and enjoys stuffing your face with cakes and cookies all day, let me tell you, baking is worth all of its hassle.
+That said, if you are like me and enjoy stuffing your face with cakes and cookies all day, let me tell you, baking is worth all of its hassle.

 Is baking better than cooking?

 The answer to this question is subjective to the individual.
 What is better for you is simply the better and you can decide for yourself based on all the factors I have listed above!